Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 The Inventory Center allows businesses to manage inventory efficiently.
 View and track inventory levels, reorder points, and stock moves.
 Organize inventory items by categories and locations for easy management.
 Generate reports to analyze inventory turnover, valuation, and profitability.
 Perform inventory-related tasks such as adjustments, transfers, and assemblies.

-60. How do you handle purchase orders in QuickBooks?
+60. How are purchase orders handled in QuickBooks?

 Ans: